julianh2o/reflowster.com/_posts/2014-12-18-poweringyourproject.markdown

 <img class="showcase" src="/resources/images/blog/batteries.jpg" />

-<span class="note">Bonus points for using rechargable AA or AAA batteries, they are both readily available and extremely useful for both your hobby projects and your collection of power hungry devices around the house, but remember than many of these will measure in at slightly shy of their expected voltage.
+<span class="note">Bonus points for using rechargeable AA or AAA batteries, they are both readily available and extremely useful for both your hobby projects and your collection of power hungry devices around the house, but remember than many of these will measure in at slightly shy of their expected voltage.
 For AA and AAAs, expect around 1.2v maximum.</span>

 The benefit of using these replaceable batteries is that they're easy.
 For many projects, you can just drop a set of batteries in and run your project off of them directly without having to worry about charging or voltage regulation.
-Modern microcontrollers are flexible enough in their power requirements that unless you have a project that is particularly sensitive in timing or voltage requirements that running them directly off a battery will be fine for the most part.
+Modern microcontrollers are flexible enough in their power requirements that this is unlikely to cause problems.
+You should, however, be sure to double check components that may be more sensitive.

 While most projects in their infancy will do fine plugging directly into a battery, once your project is ready to be deployed more permanently, you'll almost certainly want to flesh out the power supply with a few components.
 In order to get a consistent power supply, you'll almost certainly want to include a voltage regulator at some point for projects using a battery.
 When choosing your regulator, you'll want to take into consideration that a battery will have a lower output voltage as it becomes discharged. (a fact that you can exploit to provide a battery life status if your application calls for it) Choose a voltage regulator that accepts the range of voltages you expect from your batteries and outputs a consistent voltage.